Dynamical Similarity in Multisymplectic Field Theory: Abstract

 \section{Abstract}

-Symmetry under a particular class of non-strictly canonical transformations may be used to identify, and subsequently excise degrees of freedom which do not contribute to the closure of the algebra of dynamical observables.
-In this article, we present a mathematical framework which extends this symmetry reduction procedure to classical field theories described within the covariant De-Donder Weyl formalism.
-Both the Lagrangian and Hamiltonian formalisms are discussed; in the former case, the Lagrangian is introduced as a bundle morphism $\mathcal{L}:J^1E\rightarrow\wedge^mM$, whilst the Hamiltonian description takes as its multiphase space the restricted multimomentum bundle $J^1E^*$.
-The contact reduction process is implemented in a number of particular cases, and it is found that the geometry of the reduced space admits an elegant physical interpretation.
+Symmetry under a particular class of non-strictly canonical transformation may be used to identify, and subsequently excise degrees of freedom which do not contribute to the closure of the algebra of dynamical observables.
+Such redundant degrees of freedom may physically be identified with empirically-inaccessible measures of global scale.
+In this article, we present a mathematical framework which extends the symmetry reduction procedure to theories of classical fields, in both the Lagrangian and Hamiltonian settings.
+In order to maintain Lorentz covariance, while simultaneously working with a finite-dimensional phase space, we employ the De Donder-Weyl formalism, for which the natural description is formulated in terms of the fibered manifolds of multisymplectic geometry.
+We subsequently analyse a number of simple examples, and provide a discussion of the broader implications of our construction.